 Iron Deficiency Anemia

-A condition caused by low iron, leading to reduced hemoglobin and symptoms like fatigue and weakness.
+A condition caused by insufficient iron, leading to reduced hemoglobin and impaired oxygen delivery.

 Hemochromatosis